Technical-Writing-Brasil/techWritingBrasil/_posts/2021-10-15-clube-do-livro-vtex-the-product-is-docs.md

 A partir do nosso interesse em leitura, organizamos um clube do livro para analisar as principais referências de Technical Writing no mundo e pensar em como elas refletem nossa realidade.
 Como a maior parte do conteúdo do universo de Technical Writing é estrangeiro e nós somos um time formado por brasileiros, nos questionamos: será que a visão dessas pessoas se aplica ao nosso contexto?

-## _“The more that you read, the more things you will know.
-The more that you learn, the more places you'll go.” - Dr. Seuss_
+> The more that you read, the more things you will know.
+The more that you learn, the more places you'll go. - Dr. Seuss
 ________________________________________________________________________________
 _“Quanto mais livros você ler, mais coisas saberá.
 Quanto mais aprender, mais lugares conhecerá.” - Dr. Seuss_